 - Set Aggressive Start and End Dates for Your Term: And stick to them!
 Set those end dates as deadlines and don’t miss a deadline even if it means missing out on a fun weekend or adding in some additional study time.
 I like to pace my students to finish at least one course (or a quarter of their term) a month.
 This gives them time to accelerate in the last two months and allows for wiggle room should an emergency occur.
 It also helps avoid any stress and last minute scrambling.
 Instead of saying “I still have two more months to finish these classes” say “I will finish in half the time so I can work ahead.”

-- Work with Your Course Instructor: They are there to help you, don’t be afraid to reach out.
-If you find a particular subject challenging, set an appointment with your course mentor to get study tips before you start.
+- Work with Your Instructor: They are there to help you, don’t be afraid to reach out.
+If you find a particular subject challenging, set an appointment with your instructor to get study tips before you start.
 Their expertise can really cut down on frustration and help you to overcome common mistakes.
-You can also work with your Course Instructor in webinars and cohorts.
+You can also work with your instructor in webinars and cohorts.
 Some courses even have live help lines.
 These tools are there to help you be successful.
 Don’t be afraid to utilize them!
-Instead of saying “I don’t even know what to ask my Course Instructor.
+Instead of saying “I don’t even know what to ask my Instructor.
 I’ll just sound stupid” say “I am going to ask them to share their knowledge so I can learn.”